-07. Yamunotri Temple
+7. Yamunotri Temple

-The famous starting point for the Chardham Yatra of Uttarakhand is located in the district of Uttarkashi and flocks with pilgrims during the on season of the pilgrimage journey.
+The famous starting point for the Chardham Yatra of Uttarakhand is located in the district of Uttarkashi and flocks with pilgrims during the season of the pilgrimage journey.
 The temple houses a shrine of goddess Yamuna and seems like it is perched on the edge of a cliff.
 The presiding deity is in the form of a gleaming black stone which is set on a pedestal along with containing several images of different deities.
-The temple is surrounded by the towering rolling green mountain peaks, cascading waterfalls and several hot water springs that are naturally occurring.
-The temple also marks the final accessible point for the source of river Yamuna to the Champasar Glacier.
+The temple is surrounded by towering rolling green mountain peaks, cascading waterfalls, and several hot water springs that are naturally occurring.
+The temple also marks the final accessible point for the source of the river Yamuna to the Champasar Glacier.

-08. Kashi Vishwanath Temple
+8. Kashi Vishwanath Temple

 Dedicated to Lord Shiva this is probably one of the most ancient temples of India and due to its religious significance is frequented by a large crowd of pilgrims and devotees from all over the world.
 Surrounded by the magnificent snow-capped mountain peaks and located right on the banks of the holy Bhagirathi River this temple is abode to a stunning shiv ling that adorns the shrine and where the devotees offer their prayer.
-It is also mostly visited during the holy Char Dham Yatra of Uttarakhand.
+It is also most visited during the holy Char Dham Yatra of Uttarakhand.

-09. Maneri Dam
+9. Maneri Dam

-This concrete gravity dam is built on top of the Bhagirathi river and is one of the most prominent places of sightseeing in Uttarkashi.
+This concrete gravity dam is built on top of the Bhagirathi river and is one of the most prominent places for sightseeing in Uttarkashi.
 The dam is surrounded by huge mountain peaks on all sides including a thick lush greenery which allows you to relax and spend some peaceful time here in the deep serenity.
 The dam’s purpose is to divert the water of Bhagirathi into a tunnel into the Tiloth Power Plant.